 Green tea is good for the skin.
-Apart from saving the skin from skin cancer, it can improve the skintone by its smoothening effect on the skin.
+Apart from saving the skin from skin cancer, it can improve the skin tone by its smoothening effect on the skin.
 The anti-oxidants also inhibit skin inflammation.
-Green tea is very effective for ‘rosacea’, a skin condition which makes the cheeks appear red and flushed.
+Green tea is very effective for ‘rosacea’, a skin condition that makes the cheeks appear red and flushed.
 It increases the elasticity of the skin, making it firm and smooth.

 Green tea has a distinctive anti-aging effect on the skin.
 It reduces the wrinkles which are the first signs of aging.
-A face pack made of mayonnaise and green tea, in the ratio 3:1is very effective in softening skin.
+A face pack made of mayonnaise and green tea, in the ratio of 3:1 is very effective in softening skin.
 This face pack should be applied on the face avoiding eyes and kept for 20 minutes before rinsing it off.
-It reduces the skin toxins and smoothen the skin.
+It reduces the skin toxins and smoothens the skin.

-The polychemical called epigallocatechin gallate (EGCG) in the green tea has wonderful effect on human cells.
-It binds with the CD4 cells and stops the HIV virus from binding to it.
-So the researches are in progress to develop an anti-HIV medication out of green tea.
+The polychemical called epigallocatechin gallate (EGCG) in green tea has a wonderful effect on human cells.
+It binds to the CD4 cells and stops the HIV virus from binding to it.
+So the researchers are in progress to develop an anti-HIV medication out of green tea.

 Caffeine in green tea vs Caffeine in coffee

 But these are not so serious side effects for green tea.
 There are a few precautionary measures that can be adopted.
 Green tea should be consumed in small quantities.
-Care should be taken not to drink green tea on a full stomach of empty stomach.
-One should not take tea before bed time for, it may cause insomnia.
-Pregnant women and the women who are planning to get pregnant should not drink green tea because of the caffeine content in it.
+Care should be taken not to drink green tea on a full stomach or an empty stomach.
+One should not take tea before bedtime for, it may cause insomnia.
+Pregnant women and women who are planning to get pregnant should not drink green tea because of the caffeine content in it.
 There is a possibility of the baby getting neural tube birth defects.